openmusic-project/openmusic-project.github.io/openmusic/download.md

 OM relies on a number of external libraries that are all included in the application bundle (_OM 6x.x/Contents/Frameworks/_).

-> **Known issue with MacOS 10.10 (Yosemite):** if you get a message like _Foreign function libsndfile::\|%cffi-foreign-function/SF_OPEN\| trying to call unresolved external function "sf_open"_ when trying to load a sound file in OM, you need to open your OM 6.xx.app package (right-click + open package folder) and replace [libsndfile.dylib](http://repmus.ircam.fr/_media/openmusic/fixpatches/libsndfile.dylib.zip) in _Contents/Frameworks/_.

 ## Windows